south-lacrosse/www-dev/docs/developer-info.md

 so comment out the first line (i.e. start it with #).

+All the scripts for minification and building JavaScript, CSS, blocks etc. are in `package.json`.
+You can run them using `npm run script-name`.

+ Hopefully most are pretty self-explanatory, but the main scripts are:

+* `build` - create the production build of the blocks, and minify all JavaScript and CSS
+* See the [blocks readme](../src/blocks/README.md) for block related tasks
+* `build:wp` - minify the plugin and theme JS and CSS
+* `js:<script>` - minifies a plugin or theme javascript file, e.g. `js:cal`
+* `css:<plugin|theme>` - minify all the plugin or theme CSS
+* `lint` - check all code styles

+You must have a `.npmrc` file in the root of this project to point to the location of your `www` directory, e.g. `www=C:/Users/{user}/localwp/south-lacrosse/app/public`.

-When you have finished developing make sure you `npm run build` which will create the production build of the blocks, and minify all JavaScript and CSS.
-You can then commit those changes.
+When you have finished developing make sure you `npm run build` (or just the specific script).
+You can then commit those changes in the `www` repo.

+Note: If you are working on JS in the plugin or theme using VSCode, then in order for the `eslint` plugin to work you need to install `eslint` globally since VSCode looks for it in the current workspace folder (and we don't install any `npm` packages in `www`), then globally.
+To install globally `npm i -g eslint`.

 ## Images